entigolabs/infralib-lab/quickstart/1/readme.txt

 > $ cd infralib-lab/quickstart/iac
 > $ find .

 Configure the Route53 DNS zone to use.
 The example project will create sub domains into the existing Route53 domain.
-The quickstart assumes the DNS zone is present in the same account.
+The quickstart guide assumes the DNS zone is present in the same account.

 ![route53_zone.png](route53_zone.png)

+Set the Route53 Hosted zone ID value for AWS\_ROUTE53\_PARENT\_ZONE.

 > export AWS_ROUTE53_PARENT_ZONE="..."